mikerdean/vapour/readme.md

 # vapour

-`vapour` is a web interface plugin for Kodi designed for use primarily with mobile devices in mind (although other devices are also catered for).
+`vapour` is a web interface plugin for Kodi designed for use primarily with mobile devices (although other devices are also catered for).

 ## Installation